twbs/bootstrap/site/content/docs/5.1/content/reboot.md

 Various form elements have been rebooted for simpler base styles.
 Here are some of the most notable changes:

-- `<fieldset>`s have no borders, padding, or margin so they can be easily used as wrappers for individual inputs or groups of inputs.
+- `<fieldset>`s have no borders, padding, or margin so that they can be easily used as wrappers for individual or groups of inputs.
-- `<legend>`s, like fieldsets, have also been restyled to be displayed as a heading of sorts.
+Like fieldsets, `<legend>`s have also been restyled to be displayed as a heading of sorts.
 - `<label>`s are set to `display: inline-block` to allow `margin` to be applied.
 - `<input>`s, `<select>`s, `<textarea>`s, and `<button>`s are mostly addressed by Normalize, but Reboot removes their `margin` and sets `line-height: inherit`, too.
 - `<textarea>`s are modified to only be resizable vertically as horizontal resizing often "breaks" page layout.